-ALM profile remains adequate on account of short term nature of its loan assets, as most of the loans amortize on a monthly basis with a maximum tenure of up to 2 years.
-The funding profile is concentrated towards long term funds and the trend is expected to continue resulting in comfortable liquidity profile.
-As per ALM profile as on September 30, 2019, there are no negative cumulative mismatches in any of the time buckets.
-The company also has unavailed lines of credit of Rs.40 crore as on September 30, 2019.
+ALM profile remains adequate on account of short-term nature of its loan assets, as most of the loans amortize on a monthly basis with a maximum tenure of up to 2 years.
+The funding profile is concentrated towards long-term funds and the trend is expected to continue resulting in comfortable liquidity profile.
+As per ALM profile as on December 31, 2019, there are no negative cumulative mismatches in any of the time buckets.

-Analytical approach: Standalone

-Applicable Criteria

-Criteria on assigning Outlook and Credit watch to Credit Ratings

-CARE's Policy on Default Recognition

-Financial Ratios-Financial Sector

-CARE's Rating Methodology for Non Banking Finance Companies (NBFCs)
+Analytical approach: Standalone Applicable Criteria Criteria on assigning Outlook and Credit watch to Credit Ratings CARE's Policy on Default Recognition Financial Ratios-Financial Sector CARE's Rating Methodology for Non Banking Finance Companies (NBFCs)